Skip to content

 Source: Metal Roofing Alliance

 A roof in this state carries a different job description than a roof in most of the country.
-The official snow load reference for New Hampshire, the CRREL report TR-02-6, maps design loads town by town, and the numbers climb fast as you head north: roughly 50 pounds per square foot around Nashua and Salem, and 100 to more than 120 in the White Mountains and the high towns of Coos County.
+The official snow load reference for New Hampshire, the CRREL report TR-02-6, maps design loads town by town, and the numbers climb fast as you head north: 50 pounds per square foot at Portsmouth and Hampton, 60 at Nashua and 55 at Salem, 100 at Berlin and 115 at Jackson, up to a state ceiling of 120 in the high unincorporated townships of Coos County.
 Freeze-thaw cycling and ice dams do the rest of the damage that shortens asphalt roofs here.

 Standing seam answers that climate directly.
 Panels run seam to ridge with no exposed fasteners, snow sheds instead of piling into ice dams at the eaves, and the metal itself typically outlasts two to three asphalt roofs.
 It costs about twice what asphalt costs up front, which is exactly why the decision deserves real research rather than a sales pitch.

 About one in ten New Hampshire housing units is a seasonal home, and roughly 70 percent of those sit in Belknap, Carroll, Coos, and Grafton counties, the lakes and mountain country.
 Camp and lake house owners often decide from out of state and want a roof that does not need them on a ladder every spring.
-That is a large share of who we match.
+That is a large share of who we send you to.

-Standing seam typically runs $10 to $18 per square foot installed, and a whole-house project in New Hampshire commonly lands between $20,000 and $34,000 depending on size, pitch, and panel system.
+National cost guides put standing seam at roughly $8 to $39 per square foot installed, and they disagree with each other by about a factor of four, so any tight statewide number you see is a guess.
+Metal type drives most of the spread: steel at the bottom, copper and zinc at the top.
 Nobody publishes an honest statewide breakdown of those numbers, so we wrote one: system by system, with a worked example and the questions that actually move a quote up or down.

 Step 1